Targeted Attack Improves Protection against Unauthorized Diffusion Customization: Experiments

-Adversarial attacks on LDM are white-box and model-dependent.
-In this part, we investigate how ACE/ACE+ perform on other LDM-based text-guided generative models, which impacts the practicality of the attack.

-We evaluate this cross-model transferability on three LDM-based text-guided generative models: Stable Diffusion 1.4, Stable Diffusion 1.5, and Stable Diffusion 2.1.
-Details of implementation are given in Appendix~\ref{appendix:resolution}.
-In our experiment, \textit{backbone} means the model used to generate adversarial examples and \textit{victim} means the model used for few-shot generation.
+Protections against unauthorized diffusion customization are based on white-box and model-dependent adversarial attacks.
+Hence, it is important to investigate the transferability of ACE/ACE+ over different diffusion models to validate their utility.
+We follow existing literature~\citep{liang2023adversarial,xue2023toward} to evaluate this transferability on three text-guided diffusion models: Stable Diffusion 1.4, Stable Diffusion 1.5, and Stable Diffusion 2.1.
+As mentioned in Section~\ref{sec:2} and Section~\ref{sec:5.1} and shown in Appendix~\ref{appendix:survey}, we only consider these SD-family models because they cover most of unauthorized diffusion customization.

-We use 100 images from CelebA-HQ, 20 in each of 5 groups, to generate adversarial examples on three backbone models and run SDEdit and LoRA with these adversarial examples on three victim models.
-Experimental setups stay the same with those stated in Section~\ref{sec:5.1}, except for increasing the strength of SDEdit to 0.4 to boost the diversity of output images for better visualization.
-Table~\ref{tab:cross} demonstrates the result that ACE/ACE+ can disturb few-shot generation of LDM-based text-guided image generative models even the victim is different than the backbone.
-Visualized results are given in Appendix~\ref{Appendix:cross}
+In this experiment, \textit{backbone} means the model used to generate adversarial examples and \textit{victim} means the model used in few-shot generation.
+We pick 100 images from CelebA-HQ, 20 in each of 5 groups, to generate adversarial examples on three backbone models and run SDEdit and LoRA with these adversarial examples on three victim models.
+The strength of SDEdit is set to 0.4 for visualizing the differences.
+Other experimental setups stay the same with Section~\ref{sec:5.1}.
+Table~\ref{tab:cross} shows that ACE/ACE+ can degrade diffusion customization even when the victim is different from the backbone.
+We omit the detailed explanation of the result to Appendix~\ref{Appendix:cross}.